 You can easily find a list of commonly used stop words you can utilize when adding keywords to your website.

-How Many Keywords Should You Put in Your Content?
+How Many Times Should You Put Keywords in Your Content for SEO?

 Secondary and Additional keywords, however, shouldn't be in the article more than your primary keyword.
 Whatever your baseline is for using your primary keyword in your content, decrease by about 25-50% for secondary and another 25% for additional keywords for SEO.
 Then you can keep a healthy keyword structure that Google crawlers should easily be able to follow.